 4. A minimum of three years of supervisory experience coordinating a range of activities undertaken by others that involve directing, monitoring, and evaluating performance of staff in building construction with a municipal government or with a private agency.

 5. Certified Building Official (CBO) certification is required within one year of employment.

 6. Possession of a valid driver’s license with the ability to drive a personal vehicle to and from inspection sites.

 7. Proficiency with current computer technology, job specific software, and customer service systems.

 WORKING CONDITIONS/PHYSICAL REQUIREMENTS:

-3. Subject to fumes or disagreeable odors.
+3. Exposure to petroleum products, chemicals, acids, fumes, dust, or disagreeable odors.

 The Village of Schaumburg has a competitive benefit package which includes: flexible benefit Section 125 plan including health, dental, vision, and life insurance as well as medical and dependent care flexible spending accounts, a retirement plan through the Illinois Municipal Retirement Fund, paid holidays, paid vacation, sick leave, tuition reimbursement, and more.

 Candidate screening process may consist of an application review, skills testing, employability assessment, interviews, reference checks, and other job-related testing or verifications.
 Chosen candidates will be subject to a background and criminal history investigation, and qualifying pre-employment medical examination and drug screen (including cannabis).